iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 COPY . /application
 ```

-This command will copy all files from inside build context to the image.
+This command will copy all files from inside the build context to the image.
 - the first argument is the location of the build context to be copied
 - the second argument is the target location inside the image